$L^2$-Theory of Linear Degenerate SPDEs and $L^p$ ($p>0$) Estimates for the Uniform Norm of Weak Solutions: -theory and H ormander-type theorem for SPDEs

 Hence, for any $\eps\in (0,T)$, one has $u\in\cap_{n\in\bR} L^2(\Omega;C([\eps,T];H^n))$ and the estimate \eqref{est-hmder} holds.
 In particular, by Sobolev embedding theorem, $u(t,x)$ is almost surely infinitely differentiable with respect to $x$ and each derivative is a continuous function on $(0,T]\times\bR^d$. \end{proof}

-\begin{rmk} By Theorem \ref{thm-hormander}, we have the global spacial smoothness of the solution in time interval $(0,T]$.
-A similar result exists in Krylov's recent work \cite{krylov2013hypoellipticity,krylov2013-Hormder-SPDE}, which states the local spacial smoothness of solution under a H\"ormander-type condition of local type.
+\begin{rmk} By Theorem \ref{thm-hormander}, we have the global spatial smoothness of the solution in time interval $(0,T]$.
+A similar result exists in Krylov's recent work \cite{krylov2013-Hormder-SPDE,krylov2013hypoellipticity}, which states a local spatial smoothness of solution under a H\"ormander-type condition of local type; roughly speaking, as claimed in \cite{krylov2013-Hormder-SPDE}, if a H\"ormander-type condition and all the assumptions on coefficients just hold on a measurable subset $\Omega_0\times(t_1,t_2)\times B \subset \Omega\times[0,\infty)\times\bR^d$ where $\Omega_0\in\sF$, and $B$ is a ball in $\bR^d$, then any solution $u(\omega,t,x)$ satisfying the concerned SPDE on $\Omega_0\times(t_1,t_2)\times B$ admits a version that is, for almost all $(\omega,t)\in \Omega_0\times (t_1,t_2)$, infinitely differentiable with respect to $x$ on $B$.
 However, the method therein relies on the generalized It\^o-Wentzell formula and associated results on deterministic PDEs, while herein, we use an analytical approach on the basis of our $L^2$-theory and an estimate on the Lie bracket (Lemma \ref{lem-lie-bracket}).
 In fact, our method has the potential to derive the associated local results, but we would not seek such a generality in the present paper.
 In addition, we would mention that, to the best of our knowledge, the hypoellipticity for SPDEs was first considered by Chaleyat-Maurel and Michel \cite{chaleyat1984hypoellipticity}, where the coefficients depend on $(t,\omega)$ only through a substituted Wiener process.

 \end{rmk}